gvwilson/fiction/leaderboard/index.md

-He was rich enough that he could buy half a floor in the independent half of Manhattan, decorate it in blond pine, and hang a few masterworks like the Turner, but he wasn't even in the top ten kay on the board.
+He was rich enough that he could buy half a floor in the independent half of Manhattan, decorate it in blond pine, and hang a few masterworks like the Turner, but he wasn't even in the top hundred on the board.
-There was no family wealth to complicate things, and nothing to signal someone higher up might have set him up as a dumpster.
+There was no family wealth to complicate things, and nothing to signal someone higher up might be using him as a lightning rod.

-He bumped elbows with me and offered me a seat while Bench did something competent with a chrome Egyptian coffee set.
+He bumped elbows with me
+while Bench did something competent with a chrome Egyptian coffee set.
 We made small talk for a few moments, and then he asked the question everyone asks: who did I think was responsible?
 God?
 Aliens?
-Some kind of AI, or the Israeli government-in-exile (which I assumed was what he meant by "the Mossad")?
+Some kind of AI,
+or the Israeli government in exile (which I assumed was what he meant by "the Mossad")?

 I shrugged.
 "Doesn't matter," I said,